Chalarangelo/30-seconds-of-interviews/questions/comparing-objects.md

 #### Answer

 Even though two different objects can have the same properties with equal values, they're not considered equal.
-When two objects are compared, they are being compared by their reference (location in memory), unlike primitive values.
+When two objects are compared, they are being compared by their reference (location in memory), unlike primitive values which are compared by value.
 To compare two objects, they need to be of equal length and have the same properties.

 Note: this method ignores prototypes and only considers them equal if they have the same nested objects.
+Objects can be  complex structures which are difficult to compare.

 ```js
 function isShallowEqual(obj1, obj2) {